Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/recruitment-guide-part-1.md

 Personal skills, also known as soft skills, are not tied to a specific field of study.
 They encompass attributes such as mentoring ability, organizational skills, problem-solving approach, interpersonal capabilities, and working under pressure, among others.

+---

 ## Skill Definitions and Expertise Levels

 Rather than relying solely on years of experience for defining a level of expertise, it is crucial to provide explicit definitions and expectations for each skill.

-For instance, instead of stating <q>The candidate must have at least 5 years of experience working in microservices architectures</q>, a more precise requirement could be articulated, such as <q>The candidate should be able to autonomously investigate and identify race conditions within a complex microservice architecture</q>.
+For instance, instead of stating ""The candidate must have at least 5 years of experience working in microservices architectures"", a more precise requirement could be articulated, such as ""The candidate should be able to autonomously investigate and identify race conditions within a complex microservice architecture"".

 This level of detail aids in crafting accurate job descriptions and interview scenarios, while fostering shared understanding throughout the recruitment process.

+---

 ## Quantifying the Skills